"A lie told often enough becomes truth."

 importance to your well being, your perception or the truth?

-As these simple questions show, the idea that perceptions are more important than everything else is
+As these simple questions show, the idea that perceptions are more important than everything else

-bites.
-A police department or law enforcement agency that is driven by adoration of appearances, by
+as television sound bites.
+A police department or law enforcement agency that is driven by

-preoccupation with public perceptions, can have no real focus, mission or standards to which it is
+adoration of appearances, by preoccupation with public perceptions, can have no real focus,

 Delattre’s observations may have important implications for law enforcement ethics training.
 Ethics is often